bcgov/wqbench/vignettes/Developer-instructions.md

 6. Run the `wqb_create_data_set()` function to create the database with the new reference data.

-7. Then repeat this process but only send the life stage code review file to the client.
+7. Repeat steps 2 through 6 but run
+    *scripts/review-reference-datasets-02.R* and
+    *script/update-reference-datasets-01.R*.

-    - This file depends on the updates from the trophic groups, first the trophic groups need to be review, updated, integrated into the database and then the life stage codes can be reviewed.
+    - The life stage codes have to be generated seperately as they are based on the trophic groups.
+The trophic groups need to be updated before life stage codes can be reviewed.
-    - This also gives an opportunity to check the changes have been incoportated into the database and the other files should be fully up to date at this stage.

 Below are instructions for how to fill out and complete each of the reference files.